enaqx/awesome-react/README.md

 - [WatermelonDB - 🍉 Next-gen database for powerful React and React Native apps that scales to 10,000s of records and remains fast](https://github.com/Nozbe/WatermelonDB)
 - [Effector — Fast and powerful reactive state manager.
 Lets you write simple, fast and type safe code and manage reactive state with ease.](https://github.com/zerobias/effector)
 - [reactn - React, but with built-in global state management](https://github.com/CharlesStover/reactn)
+- [immer](https://github.com/immerjs/immer) - Create the next immutable state by mutating the current one

 ##### Maps